 The bill removes provisions in existing law that outline a schedule of sanctions, beyond the reduction of the pro-rata share of the noncompliant adult for one month.
-Under the bill, if the adult fails to come into compliance by the end of the sanction month, the adult's pro-rata share shall continue to be suspended until the adult demonstrates an intent to comply.
+Under the bill, if the adult fails to come into compliance by the end of the sanction month, the adult's pro-rata share will continue to be suspended until the adult demonstrates an intent to comply.

-The bill also increases the age of a dependent child from 16 to 19 for which failure to comply with the requirement for school attendance or other work activity participation, without good cause, would result in a sanction.
-Further, the bill provides for a specific reduction, 50 percent, in the dependent child's pro-rata share of cash assistance benefits for one month for such non-compliance.
+The bill also increases the age at which a dependent child's failure to comply with school attendance requirements or requirements for other work activity participation, without good cause, would result in a sanction.
+Under current law, this provision applies until age 16; as revised by the bill, this provision applies until age 19.
+Further, the bill provides for a specific reduction of 50 percent in the dependent child's pro-rata share of cash assistance benefits for one month for such noncompliance.